CompuServe: CIM and WinCIM

 Regarding WinCIM (and predecessor CIM), PC Magazine wrote that "They give you a broader view of what's available" and by using it "you can more easily navigate the service."
 They explicitly caution that, unlike TapCIS, it "won't save any money ... it could actually take you longer to retrieve and answer messages ... than without it."

 OzCIS and OzWIN

 Although OzCIS and OzWIN (its Windows-based successor) were described as "free for personal use" by PC Magazine, it was shareware, like WinCIM, TapCIS and NavCIS.

-The programming was done by Steve Sneed using Pascal-like Delphi; the software was published by Ozarks West Software Inc.
+The programming was done by Steve Sneed using Pascal-like Delphi code; the software was published by Ozarks West Software Inc.

-Like TapCIS, it had SysOp features such as moving and deleting messages, administering the file libraries, and "flagging" users (giving/denying SysOp rights).
+Like TapCIS, it had sysop features such as moving and deleting messages, administering the file libraries, and "flagging" users (giving and denying sysop rights).
 Unlike other offline readers such as TapCIS and NavCIS, which added proprietary ways of formatting text (colors, fonts, attributes), OzWin always remained "plain text" and never displayed any custom styles.

-In May 2005, CompuServe discontinued access the OzCis and TapCIS forums on CompuServe.
+In May 2005, CompuServe discontinued access to the OzCis and TapCIS forums on CompuServe.